-Client deposits in the TSC and the \sysname issues the corresponding amount of TTokens for the client.
+Client deposits in the TSC, and the \sysname issues the corresponding amount of TTokens for the client.
 The exchange rate between the currency of blockchain $\mathcal{M}$ and TToken is beyond the scope of this paper.
 The rate is set to be 1 for simplicity.

-\bheading{Step~1.} The client invokes the \textsf{Deposit} on the TSC, denoted as a tuple of $\left<s_{addr}, v\right>_\sigma$, where $s_{addr}$ is the client's address and $v$ is the deposit value (greater than zero), and $\sigma$ is the signature of the client. {In \sysname, we follow the existing practices in rollup systems, where rollup shares the same key algorithm as the main chain~\cite{zkrollup}.
+\bheading{Step~1.} The client invokes the \textsf{Deposit} on TSC, denoted as a tuple of $\left<s_{addr}, v\right>_\sigma$, where $s_{addr}$ is the client's address and $v$ is the deposit value (greater than zero), and $\sigma$ is the signature of the client. {\sysname follows the existing practices of rollup systems by sharing the same key algorithm as the main chain~\cite{zksnark}.
 This means that a client holding an account address (\ie, public key) and its corresponding secret key can use the same key pair on both the main chain and the rollup.}

 \bheading{Step~2}.
 The enclave $\eta_i$ within the sequencer $p_i$ monitors the $deposit$ transaction on TSC.
 Enclave $\eta_i$ issues TTokens and changes the balance of account $s_{addr}$ in \sysname.
 Enclave $\eta_i$ batches multiple transactions together to optimize efficiency and executes these transactions, generating the new state $st_{h+1}$ and a $lock$ transaction denoted as $\left<id\right>$, where $id$ is the number of the $deposit$.
 The sequencer $p_i$ sends the $st_{h+1}$ and $lock$ with the metadata to other sequencers, who vote for the $st_{h+1}$.